Orthodontist In Sacramento

-At Make a Smile Orthodontics, your child’s smile is in great hands!
-Our friendly and knowledgeable staff work with both children and parents to ensure GREAT orthodontic service.
-We are dedicated to the correction of youth and adolescent dental irregularities through the use of our personalized, friendly service and state of the art orthodontic facility and treatment plans.
-We offer both interceptive and preventative orthodontics, tailoring treatments to suit your individual growing child’s needs.
+At Make A Smile Sacramento, your child’s smile is in great hands!
+Our friendly and knowledgeable staff work with both children and parents to ensure great orthodontic service.
+We are dedicated to the correction of youth and adolescent dental irregularities through the use of our personalized state of the art orthodontic facility and treatment plans.
+We offer both interception and preventive orthodontics, tailoring treatments to suit your individual growing child’s needs.

 Kids and Parents

 The Parent’s and Children Together program is unique to Make a Smile Orthodontics.
 This program allows parents to become directly involved by undergoing their own orthodontic procedures right beside their child, becoming their treatment partner.

 Make A Smile provides Invisalign in Sacramento.
 Schedule an appointment with our orthodontist for a Invisalign treatment.

 Why Visit With Our Orthodontist

 When your child’s dental issues go beyond the help of a dentist and require a specialist to come in and realign your jaw, straighten your teeth, or fix another oral irregularity, that’s when you’ll need an Orthodontist by your side.
 Becoming an orthodontist requires extra training that dentists are not generally equipped with.
 In fact, it takes a few more years on top of general dentistry school to specialize in Orthodontics.
 With these extra skills, an Orthodontist has the ability to diagnose your dental problems regarding crooked or crowded teeth and work on preventing and treating the situation.

 If you or your kids are facing any of the following dental problems, please reach out to our Sacramento office team at Make A Smile to receive an orthodontic consultation:

 - Off-centered bite